-This includes establishing a dedicated working group which reports regularly to the Executive Committee on coordinating our response across our portfolio and how we are caring for our colleagues.
-We also created a dedicated taskforce to coordinate the re-opening of our destinations, across the portfolio.
+This includes a dedicated working group, which reports regularly to the Executive Committee on coordinating our response across our portfolio and how we are caring for our colleagues.

 We are being led by the latest guidance, advice, and best practice from the Governments and relevant authorities in the regions in which we operate, and are updating our position and policies as soon as any changes occur.